prof. Fulvio Delle Donne

 Fulvio Delle Donne.
 Full Professor of Medieval and Humanistic Latin Literature (SSD FLMR-01/A) at the University of Naples Federico II; qualified as Full Professor also for Medieval History.

-My extensive scientific production combines philological-literary and historical methods or interests, covering a wide chronological arch from the 6th to the 16th century.
-I have published about 50 books, including monographs and critical editions, and about 200 articles in volumes and in international scientific journals (mainly of Class A).
+With a constant focus on contemporary issues, my extensive scientific output combines philological-literary and historical methods, covering a chronological span from the 6th to the 16th century.
+I have published around 60 books, including monographs, critical editions, and edited works (for prestigious international Publishers), and around 300 articles in international scientific journals and volumes (mainly Class A for Areas 10 and 11).

 I am Director or member of the Scientific Commitees of numerous Class A Journals and editorial Series, and I am the Leader of PNRR Goals, PRIN and many others international scientific projects supported and funded in Italy and other countries (PNRR Tech4Y, PRIN IMPERI SITUS, etc.).